Community Based Philanthropy

-This is a hands-on workshop about how to use a community foundation as a vehicle for community transformation.
-Learn about why philanthropy matters to all of us and how each of us can contribute to realize a common vision for our communities.
+This is a hands-on workshop about how to use community philanthropy as a vehicle for community transformation.
+Learn about why philanthropy matters to all of us and how each of us can contribute to realizing a common vision for our communities.
 See how local citizens can organize around local issues to yield social, human, and economic capital in their community.

 Track Limit: 20